What is an Emergency Repair?

 - Any other repair that poses a risk to you or the public or to the structure of the building

-When a repair problem is categorised as an emergency, we will attend within four hours.
+When a repair problem is categorised as an emergency, we will attend within two hours.
 If we are unable to complete a permanent repair at that time, we will undertake whatever temporary measures are practical to ensure the situation is safe.
 The next working day we will make arrangements to undertake a permanent repair of the problem.

-Urgent repairs (undertake within three working days)
+Urgent repairs (undertake within five working days)

 Examples of repairs that would be considered urgent are: